 Applications are now open

-We strongly encourage all Victorian not-for-profit organisations holding cultural and religious events between January and June 2020 to .
+We strongly encourage all Victorian not-for-profit organisations holding cultural and religious events between January and June 2020 to apply for .
 Rural and regional organisations and smaller or emerging cultural or religious community groups are particularly encouraged to apply, as a portion of the funding is allocated specifically to these groups.

 As this round of funding is for celebrations scheduled for January to June 2020, some of the events that could be funded include: